zohre9899/my-repo/README.md

 A simulation of a GitHub-like repository system.
 This version supports:
 - repository creation
-- adding and removing file
+- adding and removing files
 - searching files
 - updating description
 - creating branches